Denis Eden: The House of Commons murals project

-Eden's friend Cowper, along with the artist Ernest Board, had been working as a studio assistant on mural projects for Edwin Austin Abbey, such as the monumental canvas The Coronation of King Edward VII, now in the Royal Collection.
+Eden's friend Frank Cadogan Cowper, along with the artist Ernest Board, had been working as a studio assistant on mural projects for Edwin Austin Abbey, such as the monumental canvas The Coronation of King Edward VII, now in the Royal Collection.
 In 1908 Abbey was appointed artistic advisor on a mural project for the House of Commons' East Corridor, where six spaces had been allocated for a series of large panels (81 inches by 83 inches) on the theme of the Tudor period.
 In order to create stylistic unity, Abbey chose six young artists working in a 'neo-Pre-Raphaelite' mode, and further unifying aspects in relation to colour and scale were imposed on them.
-Cowper, Eden, Board and Byam Shaw were joined by Henry Payne and Frank O. Salisbury.
+Frank Cadogan Cowper, Eden, Board and Byam Shaw were joined by Henry Payne and Frank O. Salisbury.
 Salisbury had just finished the mural decorations with Abbey at the Royal Exchange, London, and Payne was a Birmingham artist who worked primarily in large-scale stained glass.
 The artists were paid £400 each.
 An article in The Times explained that 'The process adopted is not that of fresco proper … but one more suited to the London air – that known as marophlage [or marouflage], in which the paint is laid on canvas, which is afterwards fastened to the wall.'
 Eden's allocated subject, John Cabot and His Sons Receive the Charter from Henry VII to Sail in Search of New Lands, 1496, celebrates Tudor global dominance at sea.
 The mural would be his most high-profile and most lucrative work – although when the series was presented to the public its neo-Pre-Raphaelite style was not to everyone's taste.